MicrosoftDocs/azure-devops-docs/docs/organizations/settings/work/add-custom-wit.md

 ﻿---
-title: Add a custom field to an inherited process
+title: Add a custom work item type to an inherited process
-titleSuffix: Azure DevOps Services
+titleSuffix: Azure DevOps
-description: Add a custom work item type for an Inheritance process model and apply to a project
+description: Learn how to add a custom work item type for an Inheritance process model and apply it to a project.
 ms-custom: inherited-process
 ms.technology: devops-agile
 ms.prod: devops